shadeed/rtl-styling/posts/rtl-styling.md

 ![](../../img/rtl-styling-intro@2x.jpg)

-There are 292+m people around the world that speak Arabic as their first language.
-Arabic (al-Arabiyyah) is my native language, and I sometimes build websites that need to support both LTR(Left to Right) and RTL(Right to Left) styles.
-It's pronounced like that: /al ʕarabijja/, /ʕarabiː/.
+Over 292 million people around the world speak Arabic as their first language.
+Arabic (al-Arabiyyah, pronounced /al ʕarabijja/, /ʕarabiː/) is my native language, and I sometimes build websites that need to support both left-to-right (LTR) and right-to-left (RTL) styles.

 ## Introduction to RTL styling
 The default page direction in CSS is LTR.
-If you check a browser of your choice and inspect the default browser agent styles for the `html` element, you will notice that LTR is the default value for `direction` property.
-Below is a basic example to show the difference between a Left to Right (LTR) and a Right to Left (RTL) layout.
+If you check the browser of your choice and inspect the browser’s default agent styles for the `html` element, you will notice that `ltr` is the default value for the `dir` (or direction) (or direction) property.
+Below is a basic example to show the difference between an LTR and an RTL layout.

 ![](../../img/rtl-intro-1.png)

-Notice for RTL, the text reads from Right to Left, which is the opposite for LTR text.
-Luckily, the browser did all the work for that simple example.
-To switch a document language direction, you will need to add the `dir` attribute to the root element.
+Notice for the RTL section, the text reads from right to left, which is the opposite of the LTR text.
+Luckily, the browser did all of the work for this simple example.
+To switch a document’s language direction, you will need to add the `dir` attribute to the root element.

 ```html
 <html dir="rtl">...</html>
 ```

-When the `dir` is changed, the following elements should be flipped automatically by default: Headings, Paragraphs, Links, Images, and Form Elements.
+When the `dir` is changed, the following elements should flip automatically: headings, paragraphs, links, images, and form elements.

-It's worth mentioning that there is a `dir="auto"` which switch the direction automatically based on the content parsed.
-According to the [HTML](https://www.w3.org/TR/2011/WD-html5-author-20110809/global-attributes.html) spec:
+It’s worth mentioning that there is a `dir="auto"` attribute, which switches the direction automatically based on the content parsed.
+According to the [HTML specification](https://www.w3.org/TR/2011/WD-html5-author-20110809/global-attributes.html):
 > Authors are urged to only use this value as a last resort when the direction of the text is truly unknown, and no better server-side heuristic can be applied.

 <p class="codepen" data-height="428" data-theme-id="light" data-default-tab="result" data-user="shadeed" data-slug-hash="7662a5f048c5a6a1bbdb89905327c965" style="height: 428px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="RTL Styling - Basic Example">